patricklafrance/wmfnext-host/README.md

 yarn install
 ```

+> To ease local development symlinks to shell packages are automatically created at installation.

 ## Start developing

 [Open a terminal in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals) and execute the following command at the root of the workspace: